rackerlabs/docs-offerings/docs/api-reference/methods/get-product.rst

      - An info block containing details about the product.
    * - product.\ *name*
      - String
-     - A short, human-readable name for the product.
-Example: ``Windows - 30720 MB High Performance I/O 2 Server Instance``.
+     - The name of the product.
    * - product.\ *id*
      - String
      - The universally unique identifier (UUID) for the product.
-Example:
-       ``0a1239ca-19ae-39e7-a7a3-887dfcc8ea85``.
    * - product.\ *description*
      - String
-     - A short, human-readable description of the product.
-Example: ``Windows - 30720 MB High Performance I/O 2 Server Instance``.
+     - The description of the product.
    * - product.\ *productCode*
      - String
      - A business identifier for the product.
 This identifier remains